 RELATED | Duval County supervisor of elections says he expected higher voter turnout for election

 Election records in Duval show over 1,400 provisional ballots were rejected during this election cycle.
 That’s including 55 ballots flagged because voters had already cast a vote.
+Holland said the increase doesn’t signal voter fraud, but highlights concern some voters had about their ballots being counted.
+That is partly because they requested a mail-in ballot and filled it out but didn’t know if it would make it back in time.

-After the audit, the canvassing board has until Dec.
+The canvassing board has until Dec.
 15 to provide a report with the results of the audit to the Department of State.

 That report will detail:

-- The overall accuracy of audit
+- The overall accuracy of the audit.

 - A description of any problems or discrepancies encountered.